A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Preamble: continual machine learning

-Here, the unmentioned quintessence is that the data of the first $N$ tasks is generally assumed to be no longer available at the time of learning about the $N+1$th task, i.e. observed data is not just endlessly accumulated and stored explicitly.
-While this definition captures the basic idea behind continued learning, it is also ambiguous with respect to the definition of task and knowledge.
-There has been many attempts to find a more concise definition across the literature over the years.
-One of the more succinct, yet still decently generic definitions followed in the work of Chen and Liu \cite{Chen2017}:
+Here, the unmentioned essence is that the data of the first $N$ tasks is generally assumed to be no longer available at the time of learning about the $(N+1)$th task.
+That is, the observed data is not just endlessly accumulated and stored explicitly.
+Whereas this definition captures the basic idea behind continued learning, it is also ambiguous with respect to the definition of task and knowledge.
+There have been many attempts to find a more concise definition across the literature over the years.
+One of the more succinct, yet still decently generic definitions followed in the work of \citet{Chen2017}:

-\begin{definition}{\emph{Chen and Liu- Lifelong Machine Learning \cite{Chen2017}:}} Lifelong Machine Learning is a continuous learning process.
+\begin{definition}{\emph{\citet{Chen2017} - Lifelong Machine Learning}:} Lifelong Machine Learning is a continuous learning process.
 At any time point, the learner performed a sequence of \textit{N} learning tasks, $\mathcal{T}_1, \mathcal{T}_2, \ldots, \mathcal{T}_{\mathit{N}}$.
 These tasks can be of the same type or different types and from the same domain or different domains.
 When faced with the (\textit{N}+1)th task $\mathcal{T}_{\mathit{N}+1}$ (which is called the new or current task) with its data $\mathcal{D}_{\mathit{N}+1}$, the learner can leverage past knowledge in the knowledge base (KB) to help learn $\mathcal{T}_{\mathit{N}+1}$.
 The objective of LML is usually to optimize the performance on the new task $\mathcal{T}_{\mathit{N}+1}$, but it can optimize any task by treating the rest of the tasks as previous tasks.
 KB maintains the knowledge learned and accumulated from learning the previous task.
 After the completion of learning $\mathcal{T}_{\mathit{N}+1}$, KB is updated with the knowledge (e.g. intermediate as well as the final results) gained from learning $\mathcal{T}_{\mathit{N}+1}$.
 The updating can involve inconsistency checking, reasoning, and meta-mining of additional higher-level knowledge. \end{definition}